Contents

-With tax season in full swing, one of the most important international information reporting forms that a U.S. Taxpayer (including expats living abroad) may have to file is IRS Form 8938.
-The Form 8938 is used by U.S. persons who are required to report foreign assets and accounts in accordance with FATCA.
+While there are many different types of international information reporting forms that a U.S. Taxpayer may have to file with the IRS, Form 8938 (a relative newcomer to the world of international tax) is one of the most common types of foreign reporting forms that should be on a U.S. Taxpayer’s radar.
+Form 8938 is used by U.S. persons who are required to report foreign assets and accounts as required by FATCA and in conjunction with Internal Revenue Code Section 6038D.
 FATCA refers to the Foreign Account Tax Compliance Act and depending on the type of assets that the taxpayer has — along with the value of the assets — will determine whether or not they are required to file this IRS Form.
-The 8938 Form is similar to another international reporting form called the FBAR (Foreign Bank and Financial Account Reporting) — otherwise known as FinCEN Form 114.
-Let’s look at five of the most important Form 8938 facts, along with some other equally important facts about Form 8938 that have become increasingly important over the past years.
+The 8938 Form is similar to another international reporting form called the FBAR (Foreign Bank and Financial Account Reporting) — otherwise known as FinCEN Form 114, but comes with its own set of filing requirements and reporting headaches.

 When is Form 8938 Required?

-Unlike several of the other international information reporting forms such as the FBAR and Form 3520, Form 8938 is only required by taxpayers if they’re required to file a tax return.
-In other words, even if a taxpayer exceeds the threshold for having to file a form 8938, if they are not required to file a tax return in a given year, then they are not required to file the form 8938 in that year as well.
+Unlike several of the other international information reporting forms such as the FBAR and Form 3520, Form 8938 is only required by taxpayers if they are required to file a tax return.
+In other words, even if a taxpayer exceeds the threshold for having to file Form 8938, if they are not required to file a tax return in that year, then they are not required to file Form 8938 in that year as well.

-Taxpayers who live overseas and are still being taxed as U.S. Persons for tax purposes are still required to file IRS Form 8938 even though they live overseas.
+Taxpayers who live overseas and are still being taxed as U.S. Persons for tax purposes are still required to file IRS Form 8938 even though they live overseas, but the threshold requirements for foreign residents are much higher than U.S. residents.
 A successful treaty election may impact the filing requirements.

 How to Extend the Form 8938 Filing Due Date